palantir/tslint/README.md

     -f, --file:
         The location of the TypeScript file that you wish to lint.
 This option is required.
-Muliptle files are processed consecutively.
+Multiple files are processed consecutively.

     -c, --config:
         The location of the configuration file that tslint will use to